☘️IRELAND’S ANCIENT EAST -8 DAY -4 STAR -SELF DRIVE TOUR

 Tour Itinerary

-Christ Church Cathedral, DublinDAY 1/ Welcome to Ireland
+Christ Church Cathedral, DublinDAY -1/ WELCOME TO IRELAND

 Christchurch Cathedral

+Take the opportunity to visit some of this historic City's many attractions such as the Christchurch Cathedral.
 Located in the heart of Dublin city center, Christ Church was originally a Viking church and has been welcoming pilgrims and visitors for almost 1,000 years.
 This working Anglican cathedral is an architectural masterpiece, evident from the moment you enter the magnificent Nave with its vaulted ceilings and medieval tiled floor.

 Dig a little deeper to find the crypt, the city’s oldest working structure, or climb higher into the belfry and discover the world-famous bells.

 Hidden treasures are waiting to be discovered around every corner: Strongbow’s final resting place, the heart of St. Laurence O’Toole, a rare copy of the Magna Carta and the famous mummified cat and rat.

-Guinness StorehouseGuinness Storehouse
+Guinness Storehouse

 You can also visit the Guinness Storehouse.
 Opened in 1904, the Storehouse was an operational plant for fermenting and storing Guinness.